Why we still need physical bases in a digital world

 The growth of the internet has led many to believe it would eliminate the need for us to have a permanent base for anything.
 We can work, study, and socialise with others anywhere at any time just by clicking on a device.
 We can even be digital nomads, yet we still choose to do at least some activities in shared spaces.
 Why?

 Jacyl Shaw argues we have always come together in specific locations to collaborate and we will continue to do so.
 Jacyl is the Digital Innovation Lead at global engineering firm GHD, where she leads the engagement strategies for current and prospective partners in the community, government and industry.
-In her presentation Miles Davis, Autonomous Cars and the Adjacent Possible, part of Florence Guild’s speaker series, ‘The Art of Focus’, Jacyl noted that today’s knowledge sector needs roughly a 1.6-kilometer radius designed for people to walk freely from space to space and come together in different ways.
+In her presentation Miles Davis, Autonomous Cars and the Adjacent Possible, part of Florence Guild’s speaker series, ‘The Art of Focus’, Jacyl noted that today’s knowledge sector needs roughly a 1.6-kilometre radius designed for people to walk freely from space to space and come together in different ways.
 Early industrial parks and the like were designed with segregated areas and little or no integrated space, but we now know that setups like this stifle innovation so they are slowly being replaced or retrofitted.

 There’s nothing quite like getting family and friends for events big and small.
 Could you imagine a wedding with every guest (and possibly even the couple and their bridal party) attending via a video linkup from different locations?
 The dance floor would be pretty empty, wouldn’t it?